kemapak/blog/code-review/topics/unit-tests.md

 ## [UT4] Write your tests in GWT (BDD) format.
 Write your tests in **Given**, **When**, **Then** format to be more readable and understandable.
 Remember unit test are the contract and documentation of your system.
-This format does not only apply to acceptance test only but to any type.
+This format does not only apply to acceptance test but to any type of tests.

 ## What is TDD?
 "Drive development with automated tests, a style of development called Test-Driven Development (TDD)." - Kent Beck [2](cite#2)